-- Cardiogenic shock is normally defined as a state in which the heart has been damaged to such an extent that it is unable to supply enough blood to the organs, tissues and cells of the body. - The directive specifies that fluid (if applicable) is to be used as a means to reverse hypotension prior to the administration of DOPamine.
-IO and CVAD have been added as routes for fluid administration, - The clinical consideration: 'contact BHP if patient is bradycardic' is intended to allow the Paramedic to use his/her judgment.
+• Cardiogenic shock is normally defined as a state in which the heart has been damaged to such an extent that it is unable to supply enough blood to the organs, tissues and cells of the body leading to hypoperfusion and commonly hypotension.

+- The directive specifies that fluid (if applicable) is to be used as a means to reverse hypotension prior to the administration of DOPamine.
+IO and CVAD have been added as routes for fluid administration. - The clinical consideration: 'contact BHP if patient is bradycardic' is intended to allow the Paramedic to use his/her judgment. - A contraindication to Dopamine administration is mechanical shock.
+Examples of mechanical shock include tension pneumothorax, pulmonary embolism, and cardiac tamponade. - Notify the receiving hospital staff if the DOPamine drip goes interstitial as DOPamine can cause tissue necrosis which can be mitigated by a phentolamine injection at the hospital into the affected tissue.